html-graph/html-graph/DEVELOPMENT.md

 2. `docker compose up [--build]` - to run development container [and rebuild].
 Press `Ctrl+C` to stop container.

-3. `docker compose exec graphflow zsh` - to enter container shell (to install packages and so on)
+3. `docker compose exec html-graph zsh` - to enter container shell (to install packages and so on)

 ```
 npm install {some package}